doraycweng/507_Final_Project/README.md

 Client_id and client_secret are required to run the program.
 They can be created by registering an application on https://beta.developer.spotify.com/dashboard/login .
 More information can be found here: https://beta.developer.spotify.com/documentation/general/guides/app-settings/#register-your-app .
 After the client_id and client_secret are created, insert them into the secret_data.py file.

 2. Plotly:
-Create an plotly account and follow the steps on https://plot.ly/python/getting-started/ to install the package and set your credentials.
+Create a plotly account and follow the steps on https://plot.ly/python/getting-started/ to install the package and set your credentials.

 Code Structure: